Ashton-Sidhu/aethos/README.md

   - `interactive_table`: Interactive grid with Itable - comes with built in client side searching
   - `project_metrics`: Setting project metrics
     - Project metrics is a metric or set of metrics to evaluate models.
-  - `word_report`: Writes report to a word document as well as the .txt file
   - `track_experiments`: Uses MLFlow to track models and experiments.

-User options such as changing the directory where images, reports, and projects are saved can be edited in the config file.
+User options such as changing the directory where images, and projects are saved can be edited in the config file.
 This is located at `USER_HOME`/.aethos/ .

-This location is also the default location of where any images, reports and projects are stored.
+This location is also the default location of where any images, and projects are stored.

+***New in 2.0***

+The Data and Model objects no longer exist but instead there a multiple objects you can use with more of a purpose.

+Analysis - Used to analyze, visualize and run statistical models (t-tests, anovas, etc.)

+Classification - Used to analyze, visualize, run statistical models and train classification models.

+Regression - Used to analyze, visualize, run statistical models and train regression models.

+Unsupervised - Used to analyze, visualize, run statistical models and train unsupervised models.

+ClassificationModelAnalysis - Used to analyze, interpret and visualize results of a Classification model.

+RegressionModelAnalysis - Used to analyze, interpret and visualize results of a Regression model.

+UnsupervisedModelAnalysis - Used to analyze, interpret and visualize results of a Unsupervised model.

+TextModelAnalysis - Used to analyze, interpret and visualize results of a Text model.

+Now all modelling and anlysis can be achieved via one object.

 ### Analysis